aristotlechain/Documentation/Hadoop/HadoopSetup.md

 You should see processes like NameNode, DataNode, and SecondaryNameNode running.

 ```
 jps
 ```

 ![img_5.png](screenshots/img_5.png)

+The Jps command is a Java Virtual Machine (JVM) Process Status tool.
+It shows the Java processes currently running on your system.
+Here, it confirms that the HDFS services (NameNode, DataNode, SecondaryNameNode) are running.

 For Stopping the Hadoop services:
 ---------------------------------